graphcore/popxl-addons/README.md

 scale_vars = args.init()
 ```

 The second value is a `GraphWithNamedArgs`.
-This is a combination of a `pir.Graph` and `NamedTensors`.
+This is a combination of a `popxl.Graph` and `NamedTensors`.
 The named tensors keep a record
 of each input to the graph created using `Module.add_input_tensor` and has the same naming as the `NamedInputFactories` above.
 To be able to call this graph we must first provide tensors for each of the named args.
 This can be done by using `bind`:
 ```